 Runners are often inclined to jump for surgical options thinking they might be able to get back to running sooner.
+That might be the wrong decision.

 That’s not the best strategy if you wish to continue running for years to come.
 As we discussed earlier in this blog, having a portion of your meniscus taken out can predispose you to develop arthritis of the knee.
 For every runner who might have done well following an arthroscopy, there are one or two who never went back to running.
 The key, as we will discuss is patience, and not making quick emotional decisions about how to treat your meniscus tear if you are an active runner.